passageidentity/example-android/README.md

 - Android device with Android 13+ installed and Google account setup
 - A Passage account and app (you can register for a free account [here](https://passage.id))
 - Completed registration of your Android app with Passage (view instructions [here](https://docs.passage.id/mobile/android/add-passage))
   - NOTE: When setting up your `assetlinks.json` file, you'll need to add `id.passage.example_android` to your target list OR change the package name of this example app to match your Android app's package name.
+(You can skip this step if you're using Hosted Login.
+Please refer to this [page](https://docs.passage.id/mobile/android/add-passage))

 <br>